SherG/cool-iron/blog/jamstack.md

 ## What is the Jamstack?

-Jamstack is a term coined by Mathias Biilmann, co-founder and CEO of Netlify, to describe a modern approach to web architecture that delivers impressive speed, performance, scalability, security, and ultra-simplified workflows — at low cost.
+JAMstack is a term coined by Mathias Biilmann, co-founder and CEO of Netlify, to describe a modern approach to web architecture that delivers impressive speed, performance, scalability, security, and ultra-simplified workflows — at low cost.

 Specifically, JAMstack uses ("stacks") 3 core technologies: JavaScript, APIs, and Markup, i.e., "JAM."
 It also uses sleek build tools that developers love.
 More importantly, it leverages recent advances in browsers.